FIRST CLUB OF ROME SUMMER ACADEMY 2017

 Catering throughout the event:

 Breakfasts: depends upon the accommodation chosen by the participant.
 The Club of Rome does not offer breakfast at the venue.

-Lunches: The Club of Rome will provide lunch & snacks throughout the event.
+Lunches: The Club of Rome will provide lunch (and coffee breaks) throughout the event.

 Dinners: Some evenings have group dinners covered by the Club of Rome.